 - Watch Your Working: Exerting excessive force during both fixing or straightening the blind can simply end in worsening the situation, particularly if you’re dealing with a delicate type of blind, such as the roman ones or those made of paper.

-- Take It Down: Some blind treatments, might as well, require you to put down the entire blind body, most importantly the cord system.
+- Take It Down: Some blind treatments, might as well, require you to put down the entire blind body, most importantly those with the cord system.
 This is specifically true when you need to detangle some clustered cords or need to replace them.

 In The End